 Disney World tickets will be one of the most expensive aspects of your trip.
 As mentioned above, we recommend at least 5 days in the park.
 5 days or more is when guests ultimately see the most value, as the cost per day of the tickets go down.
 We also recommend the park hopper option if you are there for more than 4 days because it adds some flexibility to your vacation.
 If you are penny-pinching at this point then dropping the park hopper is an option but we prefer cutting costs elsewhere as the park hopper makes the trip more enjoyable.

 While you can buy tickets once at Disney World, I definitely recommend buying them online ahead of time.
 This can be done while booking your hotel, as a package booking.

 Buying from the official Disney World site is the easiest route but it isn’t the cheapest.
-Park Prodigy offers discount tickets to Walt Disney World along with great customer service and planning help along the way!
+We prefer Undercover Tourist as they do offer the cheapest tickets and the website is easy to navigate.

 Getting discounted tickets is an easy way to save money on your trip, even if the savings are somewhat minimal.
 Many people think that there will be big savings on some secret site.
 While that isn’t true, saving around $50 a ticket is well worth it.

 Over the last few years, Disney has annually increased the price of tickets.
 With that in mind, if you have the means then I’d encourage you to get Disney World tickets sooner rather than later.
-Of course, there may be some packages (like Free Dining that will be offered later) where you need to purchase tickets from Disney.
-Still, if you aren’t trying for Free Dining then get your tickets as soon as possible.
+Of course, there may be some packages where you need to purchase tickets from Disney.
+Still, if you aren’t trying for Free Dining (which might not exist anymore) then get your tickets as soon as possible.

 What to Pack?